 - (1) Get Out Creek is too shallow DO NOT ENTER You Might Not Get Out! - (2) Marker 18 entrance to Alexander Spring Creek is too shallow for our boats. - (3) Past Marker 18 is another entrance to Alexander Spring Creek.
 The water is deep here at the entrance but do not go too far back as it is very narrow and hard to maneuver. - (4) Stagger Mud Lake No Anchorage Too Shallow - (5) Lake Dexter is a big shallow lake.
 Several of our customers have attempted to go into this lake and ran aground.
 This lake is off limits to our boats. - (6) DANGER Submerged pilings.
 Between Markers 12 and 5 you must stay in the channel which veers to the left of Lake Dexter.
 The channel is a straight line between Markers 8 and 10.
 Do not mistake Marker 10 in Lake Dexter for Marker 10 in Lake George. - (7) Astor Landing Campground and Marina Located at Channel Marker 8, approximately 3 miles south of the Astor Bridge and across from Lake Dexter.
-Overnight docking is available.
-Power is available (30 amp) only.
-Water and pump-out also available but no fuel.
+Overnight docking and limited 50 amp power.
+Water and pump-out also available no fuel.
 Small Ship's Store.
 Call for docking instructions as this area is very shallow.
-(352) 759-2121.
+(352) 759-2121. - (8) Lungren Island between markers 1 and 3 is a nice place to stop.